-With all the confusion that exists on the internet around indoor gardening, choosing the best grow lamp for herbs can be a daunting task, especially for beginners in indoor plant gardening.
+There is so much confusion on the internet surrounding indoor gardening.
+Choosing the best grow lamp for herbs can be daunting, especially for beginners in indoor gardening.

-People spend hours online trying to figure out which grow light to get for their herbs just to end up becoming more confused and indecisive.
+People spend hours online trying to figure out which grow light to buy for their herbs.
+Often, they end up end up becoming more confused and then indecisive.